 Ferry has done this before, hiring Mike Brown in 2005 after his Cleveland Cavaliers briefly flirted with bringing Larry Brown in to guide LeBron James’ early years.
 Brown ended up winning the Coach of the Year in 2009, but he never really got through to James in the way that Erik Spoelstra ended up getting to LBJ – and that was some 20 months into their partnership.
 With the Hawks’ roster in flux, Budenholzer doesn’t know who he’ll be attempting to get to, which makes him a perfect hire considering the relationship he and Ferry already have.

 Outlook: Professional.
-We have no idea how Budenholzer’s assistant talents will cross over to the top spot, or if the Hawks can utilize all that free-agent cash they have stashed, but Ferry regards the San Antonio lifer as an asset worth building around.
+We have no idea how Budenholzer’s assistant talents will cross over to the top spot, or if the Hawks will be able to utilize all that free agent cash they have stashed, but Ferry regards the San Antonio lifer as an asset worth building around.
 Budenholzer’s pedigree lends us to give Danny the benefit of what few doubts we have.

 Charlotte Bobcats: Steve Clifford

 Now they’re trying their hand at an NBA version of the Thibodeau-mold.
 And to hear any Van Gundy tell it, because they would know, Clifford is the right Thibs man for the job.
-Clifford’s rank on Mike D’Antoni’s staff in Los Angeles this past season was questionable.
-We don’t know how much influence he had over that mess, but by all accounts the man knows as much stuff as a lead assistant should, and he’ll come well-prepared.
+Clifford’s rank on Mike D’Antoni’s staff in Los Angeles last year was questionable, we don’t know how much influence he had over that mess of a season, but by all accounts the man knows as much stuff as a lead assistant should, and he’ll come well-prepared.